 New Student Discount

-Students who are new to LAAFA receive up to a $50 off toward one instructed class.
+Students who are new to LAAFA receive up to a $50 off toward each instructed class purchased that quarter.
 Please call (818) 708-9232 to receive your coupon for the class in order to take advantage of this offer.
 (Workshops are excluded.)

 For those 65 years and older, receive up to $50 off toward one instructed class per quarter.
 Please call (818) 708-9232 to receive your coupon for the class in order to take advantage of this offer.
 (Workshops are excluded.)